FinleyMorris/My-First-Repo/project folder/README.md

 - recognition that the player has picked up the key
 - the key needs to be able to disappear - figuring this out
 - *potential* - figured out how to display and design multiple tilemaps - for demos purposes we will use use 1 tilemap
-- moodboard - gives a rough idea of what we are planning to do - Eoin has finished moodboard
+- mood board - gives a rough idea of what we are planning to do - Eoin has finished moodboard
 -